-Demand for low-carbon products continues to rise as markets transform and customer needs evolve to address climate change.
-In particular among the markets we currently serve, for commercial aerospace manufacturers, climate change and the drive for sustainability are accelerating important fuel efficiency and weight reduction trends.
-Next generation commercial aircraft engines demand innovative solutions - airlines need lighter planes that use less fuel to fly further and at lower costs.
+Among the markets we currently serve, for commercial aerospace manufacturers, climate change and for a focus on sustainability are among the factors driving fuel efficiency and weight reduction trends.
+Next generation commercial aircraft engines demand innovative solutions airlines need lighter planes that use less fuel to fly further and at lower costs.
 In this regard, our materials provide real, tangible improvements for our jet engine OEM customers and the aircraft manufacturers and commercial airlines they ultimately serve.
 For example:

 - To achieve extended flight ranges and lower fuel costs, next generation jet engines require the temperature resistant capabilities of the nickel and cobalt-based superalloys and titanium alloys that we develop and produce.
 The newest generation of commercial jet engines burn significantly hotter than those they are replacing, and the next generation of engines will likely drive those operating parameters even further.
-We believe that we are uniquely positioned to support engine manufacturers in this drive to increasing efficiency. - Lightweight materials complement new engine technologies to help achieve the aerospace industry's cost and flight range goals.
+We believe that we are well positioned to support engine manufacturers in this drive to increasing efficiency. - Lightweight materials complement new engine technologies to help achieve the aerospace industry's cost and flight range goals.
 Titanium is increasingly used in primary aerostructures to address the risk of galvanic corrosion around carbon fiber wing structures.
 Consequently, titanium usage has grown substantially in recent decades, with next generation narrowbody aircraft using roughly 30% more titanium than the legacy designs.
 We believe this percentage is almost certain to grow over the next 20-year period, in response to carbon reduction targets and other trends. - In addition to light weighting and corrosion resistance, titanium adds strength and provides temperature resistance for key components in the jet engine's cold section, as well as in engine pylons and exhausts.
 Additionally, it is increasingly used in components, such as landing gears to reduce weight and improve fatigue resistance.
-Demand for aerospace quality titanium is expected to grow significantly between 2023 and 2025 and beyond.
+Demand for aerospace quality titanium is expected to grow significantly in the coming years.
 This is a result of increased applications and the return of wide body production.

-Ultimately, advanced materials, like the nickel and titanium and related alloys that we produce, are already enabling very meaningful improvements in carbon reduction and sustainability, while also delivering cost reductions, and are expected to continue to do so.
+Ultimately, advanced materials, like the nickel and titanium and related alloys that we produce, are already enabling meaningful improvements in carbon reduction and sustainability, while also delivering cost reductions, and are expected to continue to do so.
 One major commercial jet manufacturer has estimated its next generation of aircraft would help save more than \$9 billion a year in fuel costs and reduce its carbon footprint by up to 25% over legacy designs, and others are making similar strides.
 Today these advances are in part made possible by ATI's advanced, sustainable materials, and we believe that opportunities to continue our contributions in this regard are likely to expand as the drive to a low-carbon economy accelerates.